apache/flink/docs/dev/table/tableApi.md

         call("myUdagg", $("points")).distinct().as("myDistinctResult")
     );
 {% endhighlight %}
         <p><b>Note:</b> For streaming queries the required state to compute the query result might grow infinitely depending on the number of distinct fields.
 Please provide a query configuration with valid retention interval to prevent excessive state size.
-See <a href="{{ site.baseurl }}/dev/table/streaming/query_configuration.html">Query Configuration</a> for details.</p>
+See <a href="{% link dev/table/streaming/query_configuration.md %}">Query Configuration</a> for details.</p>
       </td>
     </tr>
     <tr>